Against the Wall (1994 film): Plot

 Initially Smith allows himself to dehumanize the prisoners, cooperating with the inhumane treatment of the prisoners as he obeys the orders of his supervisors, even if it goes against his morals.
 His wife Sharon (Anne Heche) expresses disappointment and contempt when she tells him "You're changing!"
 However, Smith loses the willingness to follow orders during the uprising, after he is beaten by prisoners in the metal shop he supervises.
-Several prisoners led by the psychopath Chaka were able to overwhelm the officers and take them hostage when a gate malfunctions.
+Several prisoners led by the psychopath Chaka are able to overwhelm the officers and take them hostage when a gate malfunctions.
 Jamaal protects the officers from Chaka and the other sadists, recognizing they will lose the ability to negotiate with government officials if the hostages are killed.

 Smith refuses to humiliate himself in exchange for basic needs unlike the other captured officers.
 He tells his puzzled co-workers, "I wasn't a guard long enough to learn how to be a prisoner."
 Jamaal comes to respect Smith for his non-conformity and considers him to be a kindred spirit.
 Jamaal recruits Smith to speak to a news crew, to testify that the hostages have not been tortured or killed.
 As the news conference, Smith hints to Jamaal that he cares more about his own dignity than the approval of others, an attitude he did not show prior to the crisis.
 However, New York's governor ends negotiations on the fifth day of the uprising and orders a raid by law enforcement officials and soldiers.
 Inmates and their hostages are fired at indiscriminately as their vision is impaired by tear gas.
 Chaka and Lt.
 Weisbad are among those killed.
-Smith is shot several times in the stomach by a friend who is an Attica police constable.
+Smith is shot several times in the stomach by a friend who is a New York State Police officer.
 Jamaal is wounded by a stray bullet.

-The statistics in film's epilogue convey its importance to the present.
+The statistics in the film's epilogue convey its importance to the present.
 The U.S. prison population had risen 300 percent since the uprising, surpassing South Africa as the biggest per capita in the world, and this was likely to worsen with the three strikes law.
 Forty states were currently cited by the courts for overcrowding or other inhumane conditions.